codeski/codeski.github.io/_posts/2021-04-30-oojs_where_s_that_video.markdown

 .then(response => response.json())
 .then(data => (do something with JSON data))
 ```
 The `fetch()` is an asynchronous function that returns something called a promise object.
 The promise can be pending but will ultimately be resolved or rejected.
 We attach callbacks to the promise object with a `.then()`.
-A `.then()` waits for the promise to be resolved or rejected and will return another promise object that will be the value of the callback, so they can be chained.
+A `.then()` waits for the promise to be resolved or rejected and will return another promise object that will be the return value of the callback, so they can be chained.

-In our example, the `fetch()` promise object is a  HTTP response object.
-We `.then()` take that HTTP response object and parse the response into JSON by using the `.json()` method.
-We `.then()` take the JSON object (data) and use it to make JS objects.
+In our example, the `fetch()` promise object is a  HTTP response object, which is JSON.
+We `.then()` take that response object and parse the response as JSON by using the `.json()` method.
+We `.then()` take that JS object (data) and use it to make JS Video and Category objects.

 While I didn’t, one could use a `.catch()` at the very end.
 A `.catch()`  deals with rejected promises objects only and could be used to display an error message.